ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 when no transport-layer connection can be established to the RemoteEndpoint, or when the application is prohibited from rendezvous by policy.

+When using some NAT traversal protocols, e.g., ICE {{?RFC5245}}, it is expected that the LocalEndpoint will be configured with some method of discovering NAT bindings, e.g., a STUN server.
+In this case, the LocalEndpoint may resolve to a mixture of local and server reflexive addresses.
+The Resolve() method on the Preconnection can be used to discover these bindings:

+    PreconnectionBindings := Preconnection.Resolve()

+The Resolve() call returns a list of Preconnection objects, that represent the concrete addresses, local and server reflexive, on which a Rendezvous() for the Preconnection will listen for incoming connections.
+This list can be passed to a peer via a signalling protocol, such as SIP or WebRTC, to configure the remote.